 If legal clarity improves, India could become a major regulated iGaming market in Asia.

-Conclusion: Casinos Are Legal In India, But Only In Few States
+Conclusion: Casinos Are Legal In India, Yet Online Gambling Is Banned

 The legal status of casinos in India is best described as regionally legal, nationally ambiguous, and evolving.
 Physical casinos operate legally in only a few states, such as Goa and Sikkim, while others maintain outright bans.

-Online casino gambling remains in a legal gray area, with foreign operators filling the demand.
+Online casino gambling is banned under a new bill, with foreign operators filling the demand.
 As policy discussions continue, legal professionals and investors should monitor updates from both state and central authorities.

 To stay safe and compliant, only engage with licensed operators and remain informed on jurisdiction-specific laws.